tulimid1/Advanced-Biomedical-Experimental-Design-and-Statistics/Assignments.md

 ## Python

-There are many ways to do steps X-Y, but I outline how to do using [Anaconda](https://www.anaconda.com/products/individual) and [Visual Studio Code](https://code.visualstudio.com/) as IDEs/code editors.
+There are many ways to do steps X-Y, but I outline how to do using [Anaconda Navigator](https://www.anaconda.com/products/individual) and [Visual Studio Code](https://code.visualstudio.com/) as IDEs/code editors.
 All resources are free.

 1. Finalize .ipynb code.
-2. Open Anaconda.
+2. Open Anaconda Navigator.
 3. Launch Jupyter Notebooks.
 4. Navigate to assignment .ipynb.
 5. File > Print > Save as PDF.